kaaproject/kaa/doc/Tutorials/device-integration/hardware-guides/connect-blitzwolf-smart-socket/index.md

 - [Data Analytics and Notifications webinar][webinar Data Analytics and Notifications] - figure out how this smart socket used with Kaa platform for data analytics and notifications.
 - [Device management][identity] - find out more about device management feature.
-- [Data collection tutorial][data collection tutorial] - learn how to collect telemetry from your device into the platform.
+- [Data collection tutorial][collecting data from a device] - learn how to collect telemetry from your device into the platform.

 [HLW8012-library-url]:      https://github.com/kaaproject/hlw8012